srozemuller/rozemuller_blog/content/blog/2024-07-08-intune-ring-update-device-strategy-automated/index.md

 Also, this script uses batch requests and even it batches the device objects into chunks.
 I use the `Create-UrlListBatchOutput` command several times.
 Also, I use the `Create-BodyList` command to chunk the devices into batches.

-Both commands have their own purpose.
+Both commands have their purpose.
 The `Create-UrlListBatchOutput` command creates a batch request body based on a list of URLs.
 The list is divided into chunks of 20 requests per request object.
 This can be used for fetching data from the Graph API.
 The example below is an output of the `Create-UrlListBatchOutput` command.

 The provided list is for requesting the current device group members to delete them.
 The list is divided into two request objects because there were more than 20 users.
 There is a request for 20 and a request for 6.
 To keep it readable I removed parts of the content.
 I think this makes sense to you.